Cryaniptic/P4S/main.typ

 === Heating

 Considering that this mission will aim for smaller mission platforms, heating will likely be required, however with insulation and the relatively forgiving temperature range this should be very simple to achieve.
+A simple resistive heater placed near the sample with a controller should suffice.

 === Cooling